What is a war memorial, and what is not?

 inscriptions on a family grave marker, commemorating a war casualty buried elsewhere.

 N.B.
-Graves are not included, nor are memorials to military personnel whose death was not on active service, such as the Wellington Testimonial, or Monument, in Phoenix Park, Dublin.
+Graves are not included, nor are memorials to military personnel whose deaths were not on active service.

 [Back to Home page]